 Throughout the year, the Participation Team help community groups develop bespoke cultural projects entirely based their own interests and needs.
 We assist groups to realise the goals for their projects and connect them with the people who can help.
 So whether it’s putting together a community exhibition, or organising a heritage festival we are there both to help bring plans to life and to show where to go next.

-The Participation Team and the Leicestershire Virtual School are working in partnership to produce a series of 6 short films for foster carers.
-The films, named ‘Blooming Books’, will be...Find out more about 'Blooming Books'
+The Participation Team and the Leicestershire Virtual School have worked in partnership to produce a series of 6 short films for foster carers.
+The films, named ‘Blooming Books’, are centred...Find out more about 'Blooming Books'

 Nurturing Reading for Pleasure in Children in Care